breezko/titandash/README.md

 - Automatically collect daily achievements every X amount of hours.
 - Collect clan crates in game.
 - Store all game/bot/session statistics in a single location to provide some insight into progress made.
+- Store all prestige statistics in a single location to show how many are tracked as well as the time for each.
 - Console/file logging capabilities to provide debugging and bug tracking.
 - Recovery system in place to restart the emulator and game if unrecoverable errors occur.